Dengue viral infections in Pakistan and other Asian countries: a comprehensive review

 Infections due to Dengue virus are widespread throughout the world with a high morbidity and mortality in Pakistan as well as in other Asian countries.
 The review explores the facts about the history, emergence and impact of Dengue in the region.
 Aedes aegypti was found to be a major vector for the transmission and spread of Dengue.
 Treatment comprises supportive therapy as no specific treatment exist.
 During the last couple of years, the incidence of Dengue was extraordinary in metropolitan cities of Pakistan.
 Efforts should be made to introduce effective control strategies to check its global expansion.
 The production of effective vaccine and antiviral therapy is strongly needed for the global eradication of Dengue epidemics.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Cardiovascular diseases, Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, Host population, Infections and infectious diseases, Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, Host population, Infections and infectious diseases (all), Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens